Ehlers–Danlos Society: History

 The Ehlers–Danlos National Foundation (EDNF) was originally founded in 1985 by Nancy Rogowski.
 In 2013, they donated money to help fund the opening of a research center in Baltimore.

 On May 1, 2016, the EDNF became The Ehlers–Danlos Society, a global organization.

 Global Patient Registry

 The Ehlers–Danlos Society's EDS and HSD Global Registry and Repository enables the gene search for hypermobile EDS and facilitates research into the frequency of related symptoms and other conditions.
-It looks to map the experiences of those living with EDS and HSD, globally and discover new forms of EDS or HSD.
+It looks to map the experiences of those living with EDS and HSD globally, and discover new forms of EDS or HSD.

-Leadership

-The President and CEO at The Ehlers–Danlos Society is Lara Bloom.